pola-rs/r-polars/README.md

 GitHub releases also provide pre-compiled packages for arm64 (aarch64) platforms.

 These are a little different from above.
-To install Make + Xcode is required but not rustc / cargo.
+To install, requiring make (and Xcode for macOS) but not rustc / cargo.
 They are actually source releases bundled with a pre-compiled object file `./inst/libr_polars.a`.
 The final linking / building of any R packages must be done on the native OS/architecture, but that should take only ~20 seconds.

 ``` r
 # Linux